ares333/php-curl/README.md

     'verifyPost' => false //If http post will be part of cache id.
 );
 ```
-Global cache config.Cache id is related with url.This config can be overwrite by task config and onSuccess callback return value with same config format.
+Global cache config.Cache id is mapped from url.The config can be overwritten by task config and onSuccess callback return value with same format.

 ```PHP
 public $taskPoolType = 'queue'